 Ontario’s Chief Prevention Officer (CPO) is publicly releasing the:

-It is anticipated that the JHSC Certification Training Standards will come into effect in early 2015.
+It is anticipated that the JHSC Certification Training Standards will come into effect in late 2015.
 In the meantime, the current Certification Standards for Joint Health and Safety Committees, May 1996 [490.4 Kb], (updated January 2007) remain in effect.

 The purpose of the 2014 standards is to promote high quality and consistent training of certified members in Ontario.
 The 2014 standards and certification requirements would include:

 The 2014 standards were initially developed by the Certification Review Committee (CRC), led by the Workplace Safety and Insurance Board (WSIB).
 The CRC received input from stakeholders including employers, labour and training providers.

 The Ministry of Labour continued work on the standards after prevention responsibilities were transferred from the WSIB in 2012.

 The ministry kept the intent and spirit of the standards developed by the CRC, while at the same time examining their alignment with the ministry mandate and responsibilities under the Occupational Health and Safety Act (OHSA).